github-workshop-octodemo/workshop-from-zero-to-hero/doc/010-devops-deploy-to-kubernetes.md

-# 10 - Deploy to Kubernetes with GitHub Actionss
+# 10 - Deploy to Kubernetes with GitHub Actions

 In this lab you will create a new Workflow that deploy the Node.js application as a service to Kubernetes.